The Farm has been the official residence of the speaker of the House of Commons since 1955.

 A national legacy

 After his retirement in 1948, William Lyon Mackenzie King spent an increasing amount of time at the Farm.
 It was also there that he died, on July 22, 1950.
-King left his entire 231-hectare Kingsmere country estate, including his residence at the Farm, to the government and people of Canada.
+King left his entire 231-hectare Kingsmere country estate, including the Farm, to the government and people of Canada.
 In his will, King expressed the wish that most of his estate become a public park.
 Indeed, the Mackenzie King Estate is now a centrepiece of Gatineau Park.
-The former prime minister also expressed the wish that his successors use the Farm as a retreat where they could escape the pressures of public life, as he had done.
-Since another official residence (24 Sussex Drive) had been chosen for the prime minister, the Farm became the official residence of the speaker of the House of Commons.
+The former prime minister also wished that his successors use the Farm as a retreat where they could escape the pressures of public life, as he had done.
+Since Harrington Lake had been chosen for the prime minister, the Farm became the official residence of the speaker of the House of Commons.

 Today, the Farm is a quiet place where the speaker of the House of Commons can retreat from the political activity of Parliament.
-Since 1986, the residence has been managed by the NCC.
+The NCC has managed this residence since 1988.